FOR IMMEDIATE RELEASE, June 6, 2014

 (DES MOINES, Iowa) A Reno, Nevada online buying club will pay the state nearly $14,000 for refunds to Iowa consumers charged for membership programs they likely weren’t aware of, under an agreement with Attorney General Tom Miller.

 The agreement, called an Assurance of Voluntary Compliance, requires Aragon Interactive, also known as A.I.
-Interactive Inc., and company owner Adam Levinter, to pay for refunds to Iowans charged for “MyBuyClub” and “MyTripSavers” memberships.
+Interactive Inc., to pay for refunds to Iowans charged for “MyBuyClub” and “MyTripSavers” memberships.
 MyBuyClub claims to save its members money on retail purchases, while MyTripSavers claims to save its members on travel costs.
 As part of the agreement, the company denied any wrongdoing or liability.

 Investigation: Hundreds of Iowans Charged, Likely Only a Fraction Used Memberships